Fire safety tips for landlords

 Smoke alarms

 The New Zealand Fire Service reports that at 80% of the fatal fires they attend, smoke alarms were not installed or working.
-That means a correctly installed alarm is your first line of defence when it comes to protecting your investment and the lives of people in it.
+That means a correctly installed alarm is your first line of defense when it comes to protecting your investment and the lives of people in it.

-As of 1 July 2016, all rental properties must have smoke alarms installed.
+All rental properties must have smoke alarms installed.
 Landlords and tenants both have responsibilities to make sure they remain working:

 Landlord responsibilities

-• Landlords are responsible for making sure smoke alarms are in good working order and meet the Residential Tenancies Act requirements
+• Landlords are responsible for making sure smoke alarms are in good working order and meet the Residential Tenancies Act requirements.

 • They are also responsible for ensuring they have working batteries at the start of each new tenancy.